brendanmurty/site/README.md

 Tests, build and local server commands are available from local environments.

-Remote testing and [GitHub Pages](https://pages.github.com/) deployment can be triggered locally and is then handled remotely by a GitHub Actions workflow in [.github/workflows/deployment.yml](.github/workflows/deployment.yml).
+Remote testing and [GitHub Pages](https://pages.github.com/) deployment can be triggered locally and is then handled remotely by a [GitHub Actions workflow](.github/workflows/deployment.yml).

 The GitHub Actions workflow also pushes a new version of the built site to the [murty-website](https://hub.docker.com/r/brendanmurty/murty-website) repository on Docker Hub.